 If the hernia is small, or if it's not causing any problems, then you and your doctor may decide to wait and see what happens.

-For people with inguinal (groin) hernias who have no or minimal symptoms, the Royal Australasian College of Surgeons suggests that surgery is not recommended.
+For people with inguinal (groin) hernias who have no or minimal symptoms, the Royal Australasian College of Surgeons suggests that surgery is usually recommended, as there is a significant risk of them developing significant symptoms or complications.
+For patients who are elderly or who have other medical problems the risk of surgery may be greater, so a watch and wait approach may be employed.
 For more information, speak to your doctor or visit the Choosing Wisely Australia website.

 There are two types of surgery.